oracle-samples/oci-data-science-ai-samples/distributed_training/README.md

 OCI Data Science Distributed Training uses [OCI Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) to store the container image.

-You may need to `docker login` to the Oracle Cloud Container Registry (OCIR), if you haven't done so before, to been able to push the images.
+You may need to `docker login` to the Oracle Cloud Container Registry (OCIR) from your local machine, if you haven't done so before, to been able to push the images.
 To login you have to use your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) that can be created under your `Oracle Cloud Account->Auth Token`.
 You need to login only once.

 ```bash
 docker login -u '<tenant-namespace>/<username>' <region>.ocir.io